Check Out These 10 Great Examples using Flash Fill in Excel

 Excel Flash Fill Example extracting text data finished.

-Example 9 – Combining text and numbers using Flash Fill (combine data)
+Example 9: Combine text and numbers using Flash Fill (combine data)

-In this worksheet, we entered the company prefix "AB" and then the number from A2 in B2 and then used Flash Fill:
+In the following worksheet, we entered the example company prefix "AB" and then the number from A2 in B2 and then used Flash Fill:

 Excel Flash Fill Example adding text to numbers.